-Due to the success we experienced in 2009 and our success over the long-term, the following actions were taken with respect to compensation for 2010:
+Based on our performance in 2010 and our success over the long-term, the following actions were taken with respect to compensation for 2011:

-- Base Salaries The executive management team received no salary increases during 2009, including Steven B. Tanger who requested any salary increase to recognize his promotion to Chief Executive Officer on January 1, 2009 be deferred in order to be consistent with the other members of the executive management team who received no increases.
-During 2010, Mr. Tanger's salary was adjusted from \$538,900 to \$675,000 to reflect his promotion to CEO in the prior year and, due to the Company's superior performance, to adjust his salary to those of other Chief Executive Officers of top performing REITs.
-The other named executive management officers (referred to as the "NEOs") received moderate base salary increases between 3.5% and 5.8%. - Annual Incentive Cash bonus The Company's annual incentive cash bonus plan was unchanged from the prior year, other than the performance targets which are reset annually by the Compensation Committee.
-At the time the targets were set, the Compensation Committee believed the targets would be challenging and difficult, but achievable with significant effort and skill in light of the current environment and condition of the overall economy at that time. - Restricted Share Awards The Compensation Committee approved an annual grant of time-based restricted share awards equal to the same number of shares as in the prior year, except that Mr. Tanger's award was increased to be consistent with the award that was issued to the previous Chief Executive Officer, Stanley K. Tanger, Mr. Tanger's father, and Mr. Marchisello's annual award was increased due to the increase in the scope of his responsibilities.
+- Base Salaries The executive management team received moderate base salary increases of 3%, which we believed would be generally consistent with increases at similar performing REITs. - Annual Incentive Cash bonus The Company's annual incentive cash bonus plan was unchanged from the prior year, other than the performance targets which are reset annually by the Compensation Committee.
+At the time the targets were set, the Compensation Committee believed the targets would be challenging and difficult, but achievable with significant effort and skill in light of the current environment and condition of the overall economy at that time.
+The 2011 bonus potential for executives was the same as in 2010. - Restricted Share Awards The Compensation Committee approved an annual grant of time-based restricted share awards equal to the same number of shares as in the previous year for the Named Executive Officers (referred to as the "NEOs"), other than Thomas E. McDonough who joined the Company in August 2010.